kagantmr/zuzu/docs/memory.md

-# Zuzu Memory Map
+# zuzu Memory Map

-This document describes the physical and virtual memory layout for the Zuzu kernel running on QEMU's `vexpress-a15` machine.
+This document describes the physical and virtual memory layout for the zuzu kernel running on QEMU's `vexpress-a15` machine.

 ---